alejandro5042/azdo-userscripts/CONTRIBUTING.md

 ## Coding conventions

 - Blocks of code are commented
-- K&R bracing style
-- 2 spaces, not tabs (as specified in `.editorconfig`)
+- Follow the conventions as specified in eslint config (roughly, Airbnb JS style)